SEE Framework, Fellow Stories, Grantee Rachel Fink SEE Framework, Fellow Stories, Grantee Rachel Fink

 As organizations have reflected on SEE as culture change, they’ve shared some other realizations:

-The power of having a small experiment mentality.
+The power of having a small experiment mindset.

 The notion of small experiments has been instrumental in helping participants overcome inertia and start doing something tangible.
 It gave organizations and individuals permission to try things, to play with ideas, and to be ok if something did not work out.